Kaladiya-Ilaf/CensusAnalyserProblem/README.md

 # CensusAnalyserProblem
+Problem for practising:
+  OpenCSV
+  JSON
+  Generics
-Problem for practising OpenCSV,JSON,Generics and Sort and Search.
+  Sort and Search.